bartke/tributary/README.md

-## Tributary
+# Tributary

-Simple Go event stream processor.
+Simple **event stream processor** written in Go and Lua.
 Tributary allows to create networks and define events that propagate through connected nodes.
 Network nodes process events and can engage external resources, can decrease or multiply inputs from their in to their out ports.
-Tributary networks are created and managed by a lua based runtime, exposing networking primitives and possible custom node manipulators though the `tributary` lua module.
+Tributary networks are created and managed by a lua runtime that exposes networking primitives and allows for custom node manipulators that can be registered through the `tributary` module.

 - flow based, isolates concurrently running network nodes
 - network nodes send events through Go channels through their in and out ports